-Weekly turnovers for Interbank trading is down 92 per cent, the lowest it has ever been over the last decade.
-Money market analysis for the week starting Labour Day (May 1st) reported that the Interbank Money Market (IMM) suffered its lowest activities since 2010.
+This is evident in weekly turnovers for Interbank trading which is down 92 per cent, the lowest it has ever been over the last decade.
+Money market analysis for the month of May reported that the Interbank Money Market (IMM) suffered its lowest activities since 2010.

 You will recall that 2010 is just two years into the global economic recession that was triggered by among other things, poor lending habits by banks in the US that led to a collapse of the real estate industry.